 - Pets are allowed on some hiking trails, and must be on leash (no longer than two metres.)

 - Mountain biking is allowed only on designated trails.
 Gatineau Park’s mountain biking season typically runs from May 15 to November 30 (weather-dependent).
-In 2021, the season starts exceptionally earlier, on April 23.

 - Camping, campfires and barbecuing are allowed only in designated areas.